jabolopes/blogo/README.md

 2. Download blogo either by cloning this repository or by downloading the files from GitHub.

-3. Add a post by creating a file with the extension `.md`, e.g., `mypost.md` in the `posts/` directory.
+3. Add post to the `posts/` directory.
+See existing examples in that directory.

 4. Run `make` to generate your blog.
 All the blogs files (that you'd need to deploy to a Web server) are written to the `out/dist/` directory.